 I’ll keep a look at AUD/JPY specifically since it is one of the volatile currency pairs during the Asian/Australian sessions.

 Prior to 7:00pm EST, the volatility in the Forex market is usually pretty low.
-As a matter of fact, only the traders in New York were in the market from 12:00pm to 17:00pm EST. You shouldn’t be surprise to see consolidations from 12:00pm to 5:00pm.
+As a matter of fact, only the traders in New York were in the market from 12:00pm to 17:00pm EST. You shouldn’t be surprised to see consolidations from 12:00pm to 5:00pm.

 At 5:00pm EST, traders from Australia start to get in the market, but the movements are usually still weak.

 When that happens, you’re likely to notice a consolidation period.
-I define a consolidation as being a sideways movement between 5pm-7pm EST. It doesn’t always happens though (sometimes price will be trending at that time).
+I define a consolidation as being a sideways movement between 5pm-7pm EST. It doesn’t always happen though (sometimes price will be trending at that time).